Chinese dog breeds are as amazing and exotic as the country itself.

 After the Communist Revolution, the breed would have become extinct had it not been for the dedicated efforts of breeders in Hong Kong and Taiwan.

-Unfortunately breeders have focused on increased this trait which causes discomfort and health problems for these pups.
+Unfortunately breeders have focused on increasing this trait, which causes discomfort and health problems for these pups.

 Other unique physical characteristics include the closed eyes due to the wrinkled face, their hippopotamus type head, unusual blue/black tongue and the cute scowling expression.

-Due to their potentially aggressive behaviour and hunting instincts, this Chinese dog breed is not an ideal pet to have with small children or other animals.
+Due to their potentially aggressive behavior and hunting instincts, this Chinese dog breed is not an ideal pet to have with small children or other animals.

 Shar-Pei’s require only moderate daily exercise and don’t bark much, so are ideal for apartment living.

 This Chinese dog breed lives anywhere between 7 and 15 years.

 However, they can have serious health issues, many of which are inherited, resulting in high vet bills.

 The dog’s skin folds are prone to skin infections if not kept clean and dry.